-Click here to go back to the Humanities on the Hill event website.
+Want to see more information for 2024?
+Head to the Humanities on the Hill event website.

-With three (3) weeks remaining before Humanities on the Hill, now is the time to be preparing for your virtual Hill visits.
+With less than 60 days remaining before Humanities on the Hill, now is the time to be preparing for your virtual Hill visits.
 Read on to learn how to prepare, how to prep your advocacy team, and what to do if you don’t know an answer to your legislator’s questions (hint: don’t panic).
 Haven’t scheduled your virtual Hill visit yet?
-Be sure to check out these tips on how to effectively schedule your meeting and set the tone even before your visit.
+We’ve got you covered with these tips on how to effectively schedule your meeting and set the tone even before your visit.

 How To Prepare For Your Virtual Hill Visits

 Make your case.
 Gather and prepare to share the information you indicated you would be covering in your invitation and communications with the office.
-The Federation is currently preparing its FY 2023 position paper and talking points regarding our community’s “ask” for both NEH funding in FY 2023, and the amount for humanities councils.
+The Federation is currently preparing its position paper for the current/future fiscal year and talking points regarding our community’s “ask” for both NEH funding and the amount for humanities councils.
 Look for the position paper, talking points, and other advocacy materials in coming weeks.

 Share a story.
 As you know, the strongest cases for an increase in federal funding are the local stories you tell about how your council impacts the legislators’ constituents.
-This year, councils’ CARES and SHARP grants will add to the story of the invaluable local support you provide, but also emphasize on-going needs.
-Remember to thank your legislators for CARES and SHARP funding and the opportunity to support our country during the pandemic.
+This year, councils’ emergency responses and community support will add to the story of the invaluable local support you provide, but also emphasize on-going needs.
+Remember to thank your legislators for past funding and the opportunity to support our country.

 Questions to keep in mind: What makes your council essential to your community before, during, and after COVID-19?
 In what new and unexpected ways are you serving the community?